 It is never too late to get back into shape, no matter what your age.

-Whether you are a beginner in fitness, or a former athlete,along the way of life, many of us put on 20, 30, 50 or more pounds and have no clue how to lose the weight and get back into shape.
+Whether you are a beginner in fitness, or a former athlete, along the way of life, many of us put on 20, 30, 50 or more pounds over the years.
+And we have no clue how to lose the weight, melt the belly fat and get back into shape.

 Obesity is one of the few preventable risk factors for cardiovascular disease.
 And there are many people who do not even realize that they are obese.

 The American College of Sports Medicine (ACSM) defines obesity as:

 - A body mass index over 30, or waist measurement over 40 inches for men.

 - A body mass index over 30, or waist measurement over 35 inches for women.
 You can track your BMI on your phone with Bluetooth technology.

 - Obesity is also defined by the National Academy of Sports Medicine (NASM) as a person who is at least 30 pounds over their recommended weight for their height.